jthumpherys/.vim/README.md

 - Zellij
     - Any layouts in `[device]/.config/zellij/layouts/` will be recognized
-    - Any themes in `[device]/.config/zellij/themes/` will be recognized

 - Other
     - `~/.local/sbin` and `~/.local/bin` are in the path, so executables in `[device]/.local/sbin` or `[device/.local/bin` will be as well.